boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `credentials` (required): player's credentials.

+`numPlayers` (optional): the number of players.
+Defaults to the `numPlayers` value of the previous room.

+`setupData` (optional): custom object that was passed to the game `setup` function.
+Defaults to the `setupData` object of the previous room.

 Returns `nextRoomID`, which is the ID of the newly created room that the user should go to play again.